loomidi/ftb_pyopengl/Readme.md

  * OpenGL.org specification collection -- official specifications for OpenGL, GLU and GLUT
  * PIL Handbook -- Image handling library for Python
- * Numpy Documentation -- documentation for the multi-dimensional array-handling extension Books
+ * Numpy Documentation -- documentation for the multi-dimensional array-handling extension
-(This section is a placeholder for any book recommendations you might want to add later.)